JetBrains/mps-coderules/samples/mpscore/README.md

 1. Type system
 2. Control flow

-### Build
+### Installation

-Use the instructions in the root folder of this repository for information on how to build this sample.
+The code in this project relies on *coderules* languages and solutions to be available, either as a project library or as a plugin.
+There are two possibilities to install coderules:

+1. Follow the instructions for building the root project, or
+2. Install the compiled plugin (see the latest release on GitHub).

 ## License